pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 # Upgrade Notes for Upgrades within Pimcore 5

+## Build 188 (2018-01-26)

+In a highly concurrent setup, the [**Redis Cache**](../../19_Development_Tools_and_Details/09_Cache/README.md) adapter can lead to inconsistencies resulting in items losing cache tags and not being cleared anymore on save.
+This was fixed in the Lua version of the cache adapter and the `use_lua` option now defaults to true.
+Please note that Lua scripting is not available in Redis versions prior to 2.6.0.

 ## Build 183 (2018-01-23)

 The `pimcore:cache:clear` command semantics for the `-o` and `-a` option changed to follow option semantics as in other